IBM/aspera-cli/docs/README.erb.md

 ### <a id="aocwizard"></a>Configuration: using Wizard

 <%=tool%> provides a configuration wizard.

+The wizard guides you through the steps to create a new configuration preset for Aspera on Cloud.

+The first

 Here is a sample invocation :

 ```text
 <%=cmd%> config wizard